criteo/consul-templaterb/README.md

 On Windows, a bug exists with Ruby greater than 2.4.

-In order to make it work, use those commands as explained in https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796
+In order to make it work, use this commands as explained in https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796

 ```
-bundle install consul-templaterb
-gem uninstall eventmachine
-gem install eventmachine --platform ruby
+gem install eventmachine consul-templaterb --platform ruby
 ```

 ### Playing with the samples templates